From the ashes

 Glass is often seen as sustainable because it can seemingly endlessly recycled.

-But in addition to unmanageable energy consumption, problematic ingredients are required.
-Limestone, which has only a limited availability and is mined in gigantic mines with known problems.
-And soda, the availability of which is changing dramatically due to climate change.
+In addition to unmanageable energy consumption, problematic ingredients are required to make glass.
+Limestone, which has only a limited availability, is mined in gigantic mines.
+Alongside soda, the availability of which is changing dramatically due to climate change.

-FROM THE ASHES as a new glass discovers infinite supply chains by using waste which has no value so far: Wood ash from pizza bakeries and clamshells from seafood restaurants.
-These renewable raw materials are available in large quantities in many cities and have so far been thrown away.
+'From the Ashes' explored alternative supply chains, by using waste: Wood ash from pizza bakeries and clamshells from seafood restaurants.
+These renewable raw materials are available in large quantities in many cities and are usually thrown away.

 The increasingly scarce material quartz sand has not yet been replaced.
 In contrast to concrete and other high consumers, glass can be recycled endlessly.
 It can even be ground to sand again, which means that the material is in a closed cycle if the additives are harmless.
 Unfortunately, many glasses are not.